 - Should cheating occur, the test will be confiscated and the incident reported immediately to the instructor.

-UACCB is committed to the elimination of all discrimination based on race, color, national origin, religion, sex, age, or handicap.
+UACCB is committed to the elimination of all discrimination based on race, color, national origin, religion, sex, age, or disability.
 The College seeks to comply with all federal, state, and local statutes, regulations, and orders, including those that promote equal protection and equal opportunities for students, employees, and applicants.

 Anyone with questions regarding this policy may contact the Director of Student Development, the Personnel Officer, or the Vice Chancellor of Student Services and Enrollment Management by calling (870) 612-2000 or in writing to University of Arkansas Community College at Batesville, P.O.
 Box 3350, Batesville, Arkansas, 72503-3350.